zombief0/voxloudtest/README.md

 in `provisioning.*` namespace in `application.properties`

 ### Override fragment ###
-In addition to automatic provisioning described above, there should be the possibility to manually override final configuration file, by providing a file fragment (Property or JSON file) that can replace or add some configuration properties.
+In addition to standard provisioning described above, there should be the possibility to manually override final configuration file, by providing a file fragment in the database (it should be Property or JSON file) that can replace or add some configuration properties at runtime.
 Let's see the two cases:

 #### Desk: Property file ####
 ```
-username=john
+username=john                # From database
-password=doe
+password=doe                 # From database
-domain=sip.anotherdomain.com
+domain=sip.anotherdomain.com # From override fragment (replaced application.properties)
-port=5161
+port=5161                    # From override fragment (replaced application.properties)
-codecs=G711,G729,OPUS
+codecs=G711,G729,OPUS        # From application.properties
-timeout=10
+timeout=10                   # From override fragment (added)
 ```
-where the override fragment is:
+where the override fragment in the database is:
 ```

 domain=sip.anotherdomain.com